mozilla/mozilla-reports/addons/okr-daily-script.kp/knowledge.md

 These are the aggregations / joins that we **don't** want to do in re:dash.

-* The resulting table is one row per distinct client, day, and install type
+* The resulting table is one row per distinct client, day, channel, and install type
   + foreign_install = true -> side-loaded add-on, foreign_install = false ->  self-installed add-on
 * Each client has a static field for profile_creation_date and min_install_day (earliest add-on installation date)
 * Each client has a daily field `user_type`